 Boiled down, vibration theory is simply this: the basis of every vibration system has three main components.
 These are:

 This could be a cab or a computer system.
 In this illustration, we’ll use the example of an engine system as the mass component.

 Consider a steel spring.
 If you compress it, it deflects some amount based on the applied force.
-There are two common types of springs which behave differently:
+There are two common types of springs that behave differently: